dhiransapkota45/ArtistMS-server/README.md

-# Backend Application for Music Management System
+# Backend Application for Artist Management System

 This is a Node.js and Express.js backend application that serves as the API for managing artists, music, and users.
 It uses PostgreSQL as the database and the `pg` driver for database interactions (without any ORM).
 Key features include JWT authentication and role-based authorization.